 The purpose of wind and rain testing is to determine the effectiveness of protective covers, cases, and seals in preventing the penetration of water into a material, as well as the ability of a material to satisfy its performance requirements.
 Other reasons for testing include identifying any physical deterioration of a material that has been caused by rain, as well as determining the effectiveness of a water removal system or the effectiveness of the protection that has been offered to a packaged material.

 This facility typically performs tests to 4 in. of rain with winds at 40 MPH.
 We can also provide anywhere from a sprinkle of rain to a complete downpour, as well as winds up to 75 MPH.
-This combination permits DTB to meet MIL-STD-810 specifications, as well as nearly any other environmental testing requirements that you may have.
+This combination allows DTB to meet MIL-STD-810 specifications, as well as nearly any other environmental testing requirements that you may have.

 MIL-STD-810 is a US military specification that puts emphasis on tailoring an equipment’s environmental design and test limits to the conditions that it will experience throughout its service life.